clemsos/writings/_quora/2017-09-19-Which-one-is-better-for-learning-Mandarin-in-Shanghai-Fudan-SJTU-or-SISU.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Which one is better for learning Mandarin in Shanghai, Fudan, SJTU, or SISU? - Quora
+    Which one is better for learning Mandarin in Shanghai, Fudan, SJTU, or SISU? - Quora
 ---